-Charles Darwin had read and appreciated Paley's work when a young man.
-However, on his voyage in the Beagle, Darwin made many observations, and collected many specimens, that were in conflict with the rather naive creationism of his time.
-In The Origin, he gathered together an enormous amount of contemporary material and wrapped it around one key insight, Natural Selection, producing a book of exposition that was at once utterly convincing, and seemingly scientific, owing its force to the mass of empirical data Darwin had gathered.
+Charles Darwin had read and apparently been convinced by Paley's work on Design.
+However, on his voyage in the Beagle, Darwin made many observations, and collected many specimens, that were in conflict with the rather naive creationism of his time, and once his doubts formed, he determined to find another explanation for the "apparent" design that Paley described.
+In his world-shaking book, The Origin of Species, he gathered together an enormous amount of contemporary material and wrapped it around one key insight, Natural Selection.
+This voluminous and relentless exposition of his rather simple thesis (almost certainly not original - see Eiseley, 1979) was utterly convincing to many.
+It seemed totally scientific, but has been described as owing most of its force to the sheer mass of empirical data Darwin had gathered in support of his ideas.
+But the book is said to be "one long argument", not a scientific treatise.
+There are no experiments; nothing that can easily be taken to the laboratory; instead it is really a "story" of beginnings, with an enormous number of examples that offer support for Darwin's vision.

-Describing examples of man's selection of farm animals and other organisms, Darwin argued that the natural variation that everyone can see within a species, combined with the tendency of organisms to overpopulate their environment, would inevitably set up a competition for the necessities of life.
-This would result in new generations with MORE of the variations that offered an advantage in the competition.
-Since organisms surviving the longest were likely to produce the most offspring, it was plain that any favorable variation inheritable from the parental generation would tend to be more prevalent in each subsequent generation, so long as the environment continued to favor it.
-The message of Darwin's thesis was that change comes slowly, step by tiny step, and never in sudden large "jumps".
-Minuscule improvements accumulate in the bodies of living organisms, and finally, after many millions of years, we can see the stupendous changes, although only by examining the fossil record.
+However, the examples Darwin used are all instances of the selection of farm animals and other organisms - by man!
+Think about this for a moment: Darwin described a form of "intelligent design", but used it to convince readers that unguided nature could do the same thing and more!
+His argument was that the natural variation that everyone can see within a population of organisms, combined with the tendency of all living organisms to overpopulate their environment, would inevitably set up a competition for the necessities of life.
+This would result in the next generation having MORE of the variations that offered an advantage in the competition.
+Since organisms surviving the longest were likely to produce the most offspring, it was plain that any favorable variation that could be inherited from the parental generation (no one knew how inheritance worked at the time) would tend to be more prevalent in each subsequent generation, so long as the environment continued to favor it.
+An essential message of Darwin's thesis was that change comes slowly, step by tiny step, and never in sudden large "jumps".
+So slow did Darwin imagine these changes that he called them "insensible".
+He taught that these minuscule improvements accumulate in the bodies of living organisms, and finally, after many millions of years, we can see the stupendous changes, although only by examining the fossil record of animals and plants that lived in the remote past.

-By 1949, George Gaylord Simpson could bear witness to his faith, without criticism, in the following words:
+Less than 100 years later, in 1949, George Gaylord Simpson could bear witness to his faith, without criticism, in the following words:

 "Although many details remain to be worked out, it is already evident that all the objective phenomena of the history of life can be explained by purely naturalistic or, in a proper sense of the sometimes abused word, materialistic factors.
 They are readily explicable on the basis of differential reproduction in populations (the main factor in the modern conception of natural selection) and of the mainly random interplay of the known processes of heredity....
 Man is the result of a purposeless and natural process that did not have him in mind " (emphasis added)